ClawSwipe/Chrome-Dino-Reinforcement-Learning/README.md

 ## 🏆 Results
 - The AI learns to **jump over obstacles** and **maximize score**.
 - With enough training, it can achieve near-perfect performance.
+- A best model trained is provided as well for testing purposes